 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, ("ASU 2016-18"), effective for fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
 Early adoption is permitted, including adoption in an interim period.
 ASU 2016-18 provides guidance on the presentation of restricted cash in a statement of cash flows.
 It requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents and amounts generally described as restricted cash or restricted cash equivalents.
-Consequently, transfers between cash, cash equivalents and amounts generally described as restricted cash or restricted cash equivalents will not be presented as a separate line item in the operating, investing or financing sections of the statement of cash flows.
-Additionally, when cash, cash equivalents and amounts generally described as restricted cash or restricted cash equivalents are presented in more than one line item within the statement of financial position, an entity must reconcile these amounts to the total shown on the statement of cash flows, either in narrative or tabular format.
-This information should be provided on the face of the statement of cash flows or in the notes to the financial statements.
+Consequently, transfers between cash, cash equivalents and amounts generally described as restricted cash equivalents will not be presented as a separate line item in the operating, investing or financing sections of the statement of cash flows.
+Additionally, when cash, cash equivalents and amounts generally described as restricted cash or restricted cash or no line item within the statement of financial position, an entity must reconcile these amounts to the total shown on the statement of cash flows or in the notes to the financial statements.
 The Company adopted ASU 2016-18 on January 1, 2018.